RiccardoRomano9/story-wiz_childrensite/README.md

 - React Router
 - Lucide React for icons
 - OpenRouter API (deepseek model)

+## Try the App
+Curious to see it in action?
+Check out the live demo here 👉 https://beamish-cupcake-87dce3.netlify.app

+Explore the features, test the interface, and see how it works in real time—no installation needed.
+Your feedback is always welcome!
 ## License

 This project is licensed under the MIT License.